How my own personal health crisis completely changed life for the better

-The Confidence Kitchen started out as a blog on a joy quest, but very quickly became a way for me to document my personal journey to bring down my unusually high cholesterol levels.
-You can read my cholesterol lowering story here…
+Hi!
+I’m Laura and this is where I chronicle my adventures in tracking down little-known but easily accessible methods you can use to naturally restore radiant health.
+The Confidence Kitchen started out as a blog on a joy quest, but, after a diagnosis of familial hypercholesterolemia, the blog quickly became a way for me to document my personal journey to bring down my unusually high cholesterol levels.
+(You can read my cholesterol lowering story here.)

 “Be at least as interested in what goes on inside you as what happens outside.
 If you get the inside right, the outside will fall into place.” – Eckhart Tolle